May 1, 2026

 5.2.
 Remote Transfer Procedure

-In accordance with the Regulation (MJ reg.
-3228 of 03/28/2020), the employer, having issued an appropriate order, can transfer the employee to:
+In accordance with the Labor Code (article 457), the employer, having issued an appropriate order, can transfer the employee to work remotely, or provide flexible working hours, or permit to work from home.

-The basis for the adoption of the relevant order is the introduction of amendments the labor contracts with the employee.
-Working at Distance is a method of fulfilling labor obligations by an employee, in accordance with an employment contract, outside a permanent place of work (territory or facility) under direct or indirect control of the employer.
+The basis for issuing such an order is the amendment of the employment contract with the employee.
+Remote work is a method of performing an employee’s work duties, in accordance with the employment contract, outside the permanent workplace (premises or facility) under the direct or indirect supervision of the employer.

 5.3.
 Sanitary rules for labor during a pandemic

 State control over compliance with the Sanitary Rules is carried out by the Bodies of State Sanitary Supervision of the Republic of Uzbekistan.
-Employers should implement prevention the spread of COVID-19 in the working places in the following aspects:
+Employers must implement COVID-19 measures in the following aspects:

-- implementation of organizational and technical measures to prevent infection of workers;
+- implementation of electronic communication, and implement other organizational measures to prevent employee infection.